-One thing that will make a big difference in keeping your home clean is wiping down your counters every day.
+One thing that will make a big difference in keeping your home clean is to declutter your kitchen counters and wiping down your counters every day.

 If you can get into the habit of wiping down your kitchen and bathroom counters every evening, then you are definitely on your way to having a clean home every day!